i-MSCP/plugins/incubator/CronJobs/README.md

 	# aptitude install libpam-chroot msmtp

 **Notes**
-  - If support for jailed cronjob is detected and the msmtp package is not installed on your system, an error will throw
+  - If support for jailed cronjob is detected and the packages are not installed on your system, an error will be throw
   - The msmtp package is required to allow cron to send email notifications from the jailed environment.

 ## Installation